JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/johnBaracuda/com.baracuda.runtime-monitoring)

 #### ⚠️ Attention!
-> I develop Runtime Monitoring during my spare time which means that I can only do limited QA.
+> Runtime Monitoring is developed by me in my spare time, which means I can only do limited QA.
-> If you encounter any errors, I ask for your understanding and to create an Issue which provides as
+> If you have any questions, feature requests or encounter any issues, feel free to contact me directly and/or open an Issue on GitHub.
-> much information as possible.
-Also note that this tool is still under active development and some
+> Please keep in mind that I am developing this tool by myself and that any additional information will help me a lot,
-> updates with major reworks of the system are planned for the future.
+> especially when reporting a bug.

 &nbsp;
 ## Table of Contents